Baked Falafel

 • Top off a salad or bowl.
 Falafel is a great plant-based protein to add to your favorite salads, grain bowls, or even to this Chicken Kofta Bowl.
 You can't go wrong in pairing this dish with a bed of fresh greens, tomatoes, bell peppers, olives, cucumbers, and a sprinkle of cheese.

-• In the fridge for up to 3-4 days.
+• Storage: Store in an airtight container in the fridge for up to 3 to 4 days.

 Frequently Asked Questions

-Here are some of the most frequently asked questions about this dish:
+Here are some of the most commonly asked questions about this recipe:

 The Recipe